-Box 21 Relief under double taxation agreements between the UK and other countries - amount claimed because of an agreement awarding residence to another country for more information go to www.gov.uk and search for 'HS302'.
+Box 21 Relief under double taxation agreements between the UK and other countries - amount claimed because of an agreement awarding residence to another country for more information, go to www.gov.uk and search for 'HS302'.

+Only enter the amount of UK tax deducted in box 21.
 You'll need Helpsheet 302, 'Dual residency' to help you fill in this box.
 You'll also need to complete and send in the appropriate claim form included in the helpsheet.